Service governance

 Service governance engages stakeholders and delivery channels for the purpose of effectively managing risk, as well as driving the intended business value with a focus on how decisions are made and enforced in a dynamic business environment.

-Though its initial focus was on IT services, this approach to management can apply to accounting amd business administration.
+Though its initial focus was on IT services, this approach to management can apply to accounting and business administration.
 Principal among the issues is the fair funding for each service and the allocation system for scarce services.

 Institutionalizing internal corporate services is the corporate management equivalent of a massive general ledger, only with the line items reflecting the services, not simply departments.
 The service portfolio allows the governance of services as a means to govern the organization by value.

 History

 The term service governance has been used to describe the success that a number of organizations have had in using the 'best practice' advice found in frameworks such as ITIL and others, for organization-wide service design and operation.

 Many of the ideas of service governance, including the important one of sustainability, are included in ISO 37000, published in September 2021 ISO 37000.